Dicklesworthstone/ultimate_mcp_client/eidetic_engine_paper.md

   * `get_tool_info`, `get_llm_instructions`: Allow the agent to introspect available capabilities and understand how best to use them.

 * **RAG & Knowledge Base Tools (`rag.py`, `knowledge_base/`):**
   * While the UMS *is* a form of knowledge base, these tools likely implement more conventional RAG pipelines (vector store creation `create_knowledge_base`, document addition `add_documents`, context retrieval `retrieve_context`, and generation `generate_with_rag`).
-The Maestro agent could use these to interact with *external* vector stores or build specialized knowledge bases separate from its core UMS instance, perhaps storing references or summaries within the UMS.
+The EideticEngine agent could use these to interact with *external* vector stores or build specialized knowledge bases separate from its core UMS instance, perhaps storing references or summaries within the UMS.
 The feedback mechanisms (`RAGFeedbackService`) offer another layer of learning distinct from UMS reflection.

 * **Tournament Tools (`tournament.py`, `tournaments/`):**
   * Enable structured comparison and evolution of LLM outputs for specific tasks (code or text).
 The agent could initiate a tournament (`create_tournament`) to find the best way to formulate a specific `MemoryType.PROCEDURE` or refine a `MemoryType.SUMMARY`, monitor its progress (`get_tournament_status`), and store the winning result back into the UMS (`get_tournament_results` -> `store_memory`).

 ## 7. Evaluation & Case Studies: Demonstrating Cognitive Capabilities

-We evaluated Maestro's architecture through detailed simulations of two distinct, complex tasks, tracing the agent's internal state and UMS interactions.
+We evaluated EideticEngine's architecture through detailed simulations of two distinct, complex tasks, tracing the agent's internal state and UMS interactions.

 * **Case Study 1: Financial Market Analysis:** This task required the agent to:
   * **Structure:** Create and utilize separate thought chains (`tc-rates1`, `tc-equities1`) for distinct analysis streams.